 In addition to infringement claims against Alvotech, Alvotech may become a party to other patent litigation and other proceedings, including interference, derivation or post-grant proceedings declared or granted by the USPTO and similar proceedings in foreign countries, regarding intellectual property rights with respect to its current or future products.
 An unfavorable outcome in any such proceedings could require Alvotech to delay or cease using the related technology or to attempt to license rights to it from the prevailing party or could cause Alvotech to lose valuable intellectual property rights.
 Alvotech's business could be harmed if the prevailing party does not offer Alvotech a license on commercially reasonable terms, if any license is offered at all.
 Litigation or other proceedings may fail and, even if successful, may result in substantial costs and distract Alvotech's management and other employees.
 Alvotech may also become involved in disputes with others regarding the ownership of intellectual property rights.
-For example, Alvotech may jointly develop intellectual property with certain parties, and disagreements may therefore arise as to the ownership of the intellectual property rights.
+For example, Alvotech may jointly develop intellectual property with certain parties, and disagreements may therefore arise as to the ownership of the intellectual property developed pursuant to these relationships.
+If Alvotech is unable to resolve these disputes, Alvotech could lose valuable intellectual property rights.